DuPage County Estate Probate Attorney

 The probate process may involve one or more of the following issues:

-- Estate Administration - This process is required (generally called probate) whenever an individual dies and leaves assets in their name that exceed the value of $100,000.
+- Estate Administration - This process is required (generally called probate) whenever an individual dies and leaves assets, titled solely in their name, that exceed the value of $100,000.
 The named executor or other interested person petitions the court to open an estate for the deceased.
-Procedures, including the sending of notice and filing of petitions are required to properly wrap up the last affairs of the deceased and properly distribute their assets.
+Procedures, including the sending of notice and filing of petitions, are required to properly wrap up the last affairs of the deceased and properly distribute their assets.

-- Independent Administration - A streamlined more simple type of probate process that can be applicable if specified in the decease will or otherwise allowed by law.
-Limited filings and notice are involved resulting in the savings of court costs and attorney’s fees in the handling of an estate.
+- Independent Administration - This is a streamlined, more simple type of probate process that can be applicable if specified in the deceased's will or otherwise allowed by law.
+Limited filings and notice are involved, resulting in the savings of court costs and attorney’s fees in the handling of an estate.
 This is not available if the estate is contested or complex.

 - Supervised Administration - This is a more restrictive type of probate process required in more complex or contested estates.
 More court supervision exists in the handing of the deceased’s assets and debts.
 Court permission is required in most instances before action can be taken.

-- Contested Estates - Whenever heirs or persons named in a will are not easily located and/or raise disputes or issues that need to be resolved by the court.
+- Contested Estates - Probate litigation may be required whenever heirs or persons named in a will are not easily located and/or raise disputes or issues that need to be resolved by the court.